Dean Henderson: 2017–2018: Loan to Shrewsbury Town

 On 10 July 2017, Henderson joined League One club Shrewsbury Town on loan for the 2017–18 season.
 Upon joining the club, Henderson was given a number 1 shirt ahead of the new season.
 Henderson made his Shrewsbury Town debut, in the opening game of the season, where he kept a clean sheet, in a 1–0 win over Northampton Town.
 He also kept another clean sheet in a follow–up match, in a 1–0 win over AFC Wimbledon.
 Henderson quickly established himself as the club's first choice goalkeeper and became the club's fan favourite.
-He also has helped the club win the number of matches to help them go to the top of the table.
+He has also helped the club win the number of matches to help them go to the top of the table.
 By September, Henderson reflected his time at the club so far, saying he enjoyed playing football there and playing Saturday/Tuesday is excellent for his development.

 By December, there were rumours when his parent club may recall Henderson in January.
 Later that month, Henderson kept three clean sheets in three matches against Blackpool, Portsmouth and Wigan Athletic.
 However, Henderson served a three match suspension after being involved in an altercation with an opposition supporter during a 3–1 loss against Blackburn Rovers on 13 January 2018.
 Initially the club made a decision to appeal, the club changed their mind shortly after.
 After serving a three match ban, Henderson returned to the starting line-up on 13 February 2018, in a 2–1 win over Fleetwood Town.
 By the end of March, Henderson kept 13 clean sheets for the team.

-On 8 April 2018, he played at Wembley Stadium in the EFL Trophy final against Lincoln City, which Shrewsbury Town lost 1–0, and later that month was one of only three players not from Wigan Athletic or Blackburn Rovers to be selected for the League One PFA Team of the Year.
+On 8 April 2018, he played at Wembley Stadium in the 2018 EFL Trophy final against Lincoln City, which Shrewsbury Town lost 1–0, and later that month was one of only three players not from Wigan Athletic or Blackburn Rovers to be selected for the League One PFA Team of the Year.
 The following month, in the League One play-offs, Henderson kept two clean sheets in a 2–0 win over Charlton Athletic on aggregate to reach the final.
 Henderson started in goal in the final when Rotherham United beat Shrewsbury Town 2–1 after extra time, and he saved a penalty from David Ball after nine minutes.

 Henderson made two separate statements, expressing his gratefulness and admiration for the club, and his hope to one day return in the future.